marie-bisbo/TTT-Django-workshop/README.md

 As an additional point, you may be interested in saving the data your users have input into Django's database (SQLite by default).
 The process for this is fairly straight forwards as the following should hopefully demonstrate.

-The first thing we'll want to do is define a model for our data, this is the format (like an object) our data will be stored into in the database, add the following class to `models.py` in our greeter app:
+1. The first thing we'll want to do is define a model for our data, this is the format (like an object) our data will be stored into in the database, add the following class to `models.py` in our greeter app (`def __str__` determines how the data will be output in our frontend within the Django admin page, to be seen later)
+:

 ```
 class SearchTermModel(models.Model):